triton-inference-server/server/docs/model_configuration.md

 1.

-The following example specifies the instances in the group requires four "R1" and two "R2" for execution.
+The following example specifies the instances in the group requires four "R1" and two "R2" resources for execution.
 Resource "R2" is a global resource.
-Additionally, the priority of the instance_group is 2.
+Additionally, the rate-limiter priority of the instance_group is 2.

 ```
   instance_group [